(646) 355-8777

 Host a Course

 Thank you for your interest in hosting a Herman & Wallace Continuing Education Course!
+There are two formats of course which you can host, and they are described below.

 In a satellite course, the instructor lectures remotely, via Zoom.
 The host plugs in a laptop to the projector and, during lecture, the participants at the satellite location sit and take notes, just like they would if the instructor was in the room.
 During lab time, participants are assisted by in-person teaching assistants - one or two qualified locals arranged by Herman & Wallace.
 In order that participants receive the guidance they need, please note that if we are not able to find a lab assistant, we will need to reschedule the course.
 During the course, a member of the Herman & Wallace admin team assists with the meeting, takes attendance, and provides ongoing support to all hosts.
 An Herman & Wallace admin will also be available to run a “tech rehearsal” prior to the course to assure that the room set up and AV are working correctly.
 Herman & Wallace will send disposable supplies, including gloves, wipes, lubricant, etc. to each satellite.
 Participants will be asked to brown bag any of their own food.
 We are also happy to work with our satellites to coordinate any COVID precautions that need to be communicated to registrants (vaccination requirements, travel restrictions, etc.).
+The courses currently offered in satellite lab format can be found on this page.

-The courses currently offered in satellite lab format can be found on the continuing education course page.
 Please read on and fill out the form below if you are interested in hosting a course with us!

 First Name: